How much thought do you put into choosing your dog’s food?

 Thus you may prefer to look for foods where soy is low on the ingredients list.

-But the implications don’t stop there because ‘meat meal’ is very different to a named meat such as beef, lamb, chicken, or rabbit.
+But the implications don’t stop there because ‘meat meal’ is very different from named meat such as beef, lamb, chicken, or rabbit.

 That isn’t to say that all meat meal is necessarily bad, but the quality and composition can vary from batch to batch.

-For example, if your dog has dietary allergies then you’ll want to keep to a limited palate of ingredients.
+For example, if your dog has dietary allergies then you’ll want to keep to a limited palette of ingredients.

-This is in order to limit the exposure of your dog to different food stuffs and hence reduce the chance of them coming into contact with a food they react to.
+This is in order to limit the exposure of your dog to different foodstuffs and hence reduce the chance of them coming into contact with the food they react to.

 How much is cost a factor?